Bamboo72/ENGL-2010-Mock-ASL-Website/_pages/learn-more.md

 Cochlear implants are a rather complicated and controversial topic, but here's a brief overview:

 #### What are cochlear implants?
 "A cochlear implant (CI) is a surgically implanted neuroprosthesis that provides a person who has bilateral moderate-to-profound sensorineural hearing loss with sound perception and improved speech understanding in both quiet and noise.
 The CI bypasses the normal acoustic hearing process by providing direct electrical stimulation to the auditory nerve.
-Through everyday listening and effective auditory training, both children and adults learn to interpret those signals as speech and sound, thus restoring functional hearing." and "Despite providing the ability for hearing and oral speech communication to children and adults with severe to profound hearing loss, there is also controversy around the devices.
+Through everyday listening and effective auditory training, both children and adults learn to interpret those signals as speech and sound, thus restoring functional hearing."

+"Despite providing the ability for hearing and oral speech communication to children and adults with severe to profound hearing loss, there is also controversy around the devices.
 Much of the strongest objection to cochlear implants has come from the Deaf community.
 For some in the Deaf community, cochlear implants are an affront to their culture, which as some view it, is a minority threatened by the hearing majority." - Wikipedia

 ![Cochlear Implant](https://github.com/Bamboo72/ENGL-2010-Mock-ASL-Website/blob/main/assets/images/man-with-cochlear-implant.jpg?raw=true)

 Practically, cochlear implants are a device surgically placed in the skull of an individuals with hearing loss so they can "hear", but they're rather controversial especially in the Deaf community for a variety of reasons including:
 * The risk due to the surgery